saeedaboyonis/SeeTreeTask/README.md

 **3)-** Flask: You can download with `apt install python3-flask`

-## Starting services locally with flask
+## Starting application locally with flask
 *  Git all the files to a directory in your system.

    `git clone https://github.com/saeedaboyonis/SeeTreeTask.git`